joolstorrentecalo/gitlab-foss/doc/administration/pages/index.md

 ## ZIP storage

-The underlying storage format of GitLab Pages is a single ZIP archive per project.
+In GitLab 14.0 the underlying storage format of GitLab Pages changed from files stored directly in disk to a single ZIP archive per project.

 These ZIP archives can be stored either locally on disk storage or on [object storage](#object-storage-settings) if it is configured.

-The ZIP archives are stored every time pages site is updated.
+[Starting from GitLab 13.5](https://gitlab.com/gitlab-org/gitlab/-/issues/245308) ZIP archives are stored every time pages site is updated.

 ## Backup